tanaymukherjee/Tuning-parameters-using-10-fold-CV/README.md

 **y = X % * % bs t a r + rnorm(n , sd=5).**

 Now the question is: can we model y as a linear combination of the columns of X to recover some coecient vector that is close to bstar?
 Roughly speaking, the answer is yes.
 Key points here: although the number of measurements n = 1300 is smaller than the dimension p = 2500, the true vector bstar is sparse, and the weights in a linear combination are i.i.d normal.
 This is the idea behind the eld of compressed sensing.

+## TODO:
+The list of items we need to perform is given with the Homework3 pdf inside the 'Guidelines' folder.

+## Analysis:
+It is provided in detail in the 'Analysis folder.
+The corresponding code is shared inside the 'Code' folder.